PiyushDixit96/binance-spot-order-notification-heroku/README.md

 BINANCE_SECRET_KEY="binance api secret"
 TIME_ZONE_STRING="your time zone string"

+```

 Time zone string example "Asia/Kolkata" and this is not required.
-Default is "Asia/Kolkata"

-```
+[See Time zone string here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 - Edit required fields in .env file and save
 - Open terminal on current folder
 - Run this command to install `npm install`